The Connection Between Acne and the Skin’s Acid Mantle

 Dr. King explains, “According to my own research, the most effective anti-acne ingredients (i.e. benzoyl peroxide and salicylic acid) generally have a lower pH than the skin.”
 If you’ve ever experienced a tight or dry feeling after trying a new face cleanser, that’s because it disrupted your skin’s acid mantle.
 “Washing your skin with harsh soap or detergents can reduce the effectiveness of the acid mantle,” she says.
 Alcohol-based astringents have a similar effect—as do other skincare products with especially high or low pHs.

-Charcoal and kaolin clay are additional skincare ingredients that can help get rid of pimples while keeping the skin’s acid mantle intact.
-Safe for daily use or as an occasional exfoliating treatment, AcneFree’s Blackhead Removing Scrub with Charcoal is a gel-based cleanser that contains maximum-strength 2% salicylic acid to minimize breakouts, along with natural jojoba and purifying charcoal to care for your skin.
+Charcoal is an additional skincare ingredient that can help get rid of pimples while keeping the skin’s acid mantle intact.
+Safe for daily use or as an occasional exfoliating treatment, AcneFree’s Salicylic Acid Exfoliating Facial Scrub is a gel-based cleanser that contains maximum-strength 2% salicylic acid to minimize breakouts, along with natural jojoba and purifying charcoal to care for your skin.
 Fragrance-free to minimize irritation, this acne cleanser deep-cleans the pores to make them look smaller, reveals a brighter complexion and most importantly, helps get rid of blackheads.
-For even better results, use it with the AcneFree Kaolin Clay Detox Mask twice per week.
-Both an acne cleanser and pore-purifying mask in one, kaolin clay helps purge the pores of the excess oil and impurities that can lead to breakouts, while refining the appearance of oily and acne-prone skin.
-The creamy formula is also infused with skin-caring ingredients like charcoal, vitamin E and zinc to further detoxify the skin, help prevent acne breakouts and promote a healthy-looking complexion.
+For even better results, use it with the AcneFree Acne Clearing Mask twice per week.
+The NEW & IMPROVED AcneFree Acne Clearing Mask is a therapeutic mask that contains sulfur, a proven and effective acne ingredient.
+The 3.5% sulfur helps reduce the number and severity of acne.
+This acne treatment mask with Bentonite Zinc, Vitamin C, and Copper reduces the appearance of large pores, while refining the skin's texture.

 Other ways to protect the skin’s acid mantle